sbrsn97/SWE573/docs/USER_GUIDE.md

 2. The notification panel shows all your recent notifications
 3. Unread notifications are highlighted

-### Managing Notifications

-1. Click on a notification to view the related content
-2. Click "Mark all as read" to clear all notifications
-3. Click the "X" on a notification to remove it

 ## Search Functionality

 ### Basic Search